Kavikkuyil: Production

-Kavikuyil was directed by Devaraj-Mohan.
-The film's story was written by R. Selvaraj while screenplay and dialogues were written by Panchu Arunachalam.
-The film was produced by Arunachalam's brother Subbu under the production company S. P. T. Films.
-The film was shot at Chikmagalur in 15 days while climax was shot at Kollimalai.
+The film was produced by Panchu Arunachalam's brother Subbu under the production company S. P. T. Films.
+It was shot at Chikmagalur in 15 days while the climax was shot at Kollimalai.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja, who got established as a leading composer in Tamil cinema with this film.
 The lyrics of the songs are written by Panchu Arunachalam.
 The song "Chinna Kannan Azhaikkiraan", set in Reetigowla raga, became popular.
+The flute portions in this song were performed by Sudhakar.
 Playback singer Sujatha Mohan made her Tamil debut with the song "Kaadhal Oviyam Kandaen", set to Hamir Kalyani raga.

 Reception

 Ananda Vikatan rated the film 36 out of 100.
-The film failed at box-office as Sivakumar felt mixing divine elements in the story of a musician did not work well among audience.
+Naagai Dharuman of Anna praised the acting, music, cinematography, dialogues and direction.
+The film failed at the box-office, and Sivakumar felt mixing divine elements in the story of a musician did not work well among the audience.